-Does that mean that the chair you are sitting on belongs to God? that it's actually his?
+Does that mean that the chair you're sitting on belongs to God? ...that it's actually his?
 Yes it does.
-Does that mean that the people of the unreached tribes in Papua New Guinea who have never heard the gospel message actually belong to God?
+Does that mean that the people of the unreached tribes in Papua New Guinea who've never heard the gospel message actually belong to God?
 Sure it does.
 It says, "The earth is the LORD's, and everything in it, the world, and all who live in it."
-It belongs to God.
-He is the owner of it all.
+It all belongs to God.
+He's the owner of every bit of it.

 Ps.
-50:9-12 I have no need of a bull from your stall or of goats from your pens, for every animal of the forest is mine, and the cattle on a thousand hills.
+50:9-12 [God speaking] I have no need of a bull from your stall or of goats from your pens, for every animal of the forest is mine, and the cattle on a thousand hills.
 I know every bird in the mountains, and the creatures of the field are mine.
 If I were hungry I would not tell you, for the world is mine, and all that is in it.